mmuller88/mmblog/content/newsletter-21/index.md

 <https://blog.serverlessq.com/aws-sns-vs-sqs-what-are-the-main-differences>

 A super good explanation about SNS and SQS and what are the differences.
-I never paid to much notice what differentiate those services so I am very glad that the author is doing that.
+I never paid too much notice of what differentiates those services so I am very glad that the author is doing that.
 As well the author explains when to use SNS, SQS and even Kinesis.
 Must read!

 Thanks a lot to the author [Sandro Volpicella](https://hashnode.com/@SandroVolpicella)